temporalio/documentation/docs-src/cli/cmd-options/visibility-archival-state.md

     - cli
 ---

-Flag to set visibility archival state, valid values are "disabled" and "enabled"
+Flag to set visibility archival state, valid values are "disabled" and "enabled".